 Do you make your ghee differently?

 Maha Ghee is prepared the traditional way, starting with curds made from fresh and pure whole milk.
 The only by-product of our milk-to-ghee process is buttermilk (which is freely distributed to the residents and visitors at our holistic center).
-Alternative "shortcut methods" start with bulk purchased plain or cultured butter to make ghee preparation more efficient, for time/cost reasons.
-While both arrive at ghee, we believe this traditional milk-to-ghee process (at milk source i.e. where the cows are looked after) though less "efficient" tends to naturally yield a more wholesome ghee - when prepared, stored and used carefully.
+Alternative "shortcut methods" start with bulk purchased plain or cultured butter to make ghee preparation more efficient, for time and cost reasons.
+While both production methods arrive at ghee, following traditional process by starting with whole milk curds - that too in the same place where the cows are looked after and milked - naturally yields a more wholesome ghee (even if less efficiently so, for our hurried times).
 See Source for pictures of our process to better appreciate the traditional "holistic integrity" that is being preserved with our Maha Ghee.